nickabattista/IB2d/README.txt

 If you would like us to add a specific muscle model, please contact Nick (nick.battista@unc.edu)

-If you use this code for the purposes of teaching, please let Nick know as well :)
+If you use this code for the purposes of teaching or research, please let Nick
+	know as well :)

 %*****************************************************************************%
 %*****************************% HAPPY COMPUTING! %****************************%